icehrm/icehrm.github.io/_docs/upgrade.md

 permalink: /docs/upgrade/
 ---

-#### Upgrading from IceHrm Open Source Edition to IceHrm Pro v16.0.PRO
+#### Upgrading from IceHrm Open Source Edition to IceHrm Pro latest version

 After purchasing IceHrm Pro depending on your current open source version upgrade process will be different.